dogdoglization/node-jsso-server/README.md

 	MaximumCallsWaiting: Number.MAX_VALUE, //max. number of calls in waiting
 	FunctionInvokingTimeout: 30000, //timeout for each invoke(), 30 seconds by default
 	MessageListeningTimeout: 3153600000000, //timeout for each on(), 100 years by default
-	ConnectionRebuildInterval: 5000, //retry building websocket connection if closed, 5 seconds by default
+	ConnectionRebuildInterval: 10000, //retry building websocket connection if closed, 10 seconds by default };
-	TimesOfConnectionRebuild: 12 //max. number of retry building connection, 12 times by default };
 ```
 Configuration can be placed inside the JSSO.js script tag for convenience, but do remember that the src's path must ends with "JSSO.js":